pawel-hn/CoinMarketApp/README.md

 # CoinMarketApp

-Simple app which shows current USD price of 100 cryptos with highest market cap.
+Simple app which shows current USD price and 24h change of 100 cryptos with highest market cap.

 Based on API from coinmarketcap.com